Enforcing Underage Drinking Laws Program (16.727)

 Award Procedure

-A letter with copies of the grant award is sent to the applicant agency upon approval by the Office of Justice Programs.
-One copy of the grant award must be signed by an authorized official and returned to the Office of Justice Programs.
+Upon approval by the Assistant Attorney General, successful applicants are notified via the Grants Management System.
+One copy of the grant award must be signed by the authorized official and returned to the Office of Justice Programs.
 Local units of government will receive Enforcing Underage Drinking Laws funds through the applicant agency subgrant award process.

 Deadlines